 UPSTAIRS HALL RESOURCES: ARC Pendant light fixture: Le Klint.

 FULL BATHROOM RESOURCES: Salluto mix in nero floor tile: Ann Sacks.
 Kanso white 3 x 6 shower wall tile: Ann Sacks.
 Trinsic hardware and shower fixtures in matte black: Delta.
 Shower glass doors: Glass Warehouse.
-Sink: Kohler.
-Rubicon vanity in mohair grey: Kohler.
-Align faucet in matte black: Moen.
+Kohler sink: Kohler.
+Kohler Rubicon vanity in mohair grey: Kohler.
+Moen Align faucet in matte black: Moen.
 Cadet toilet: American Standard.
 Theo sconce light: Cedar and Moss.
 Vanity mirror/medicine cabinet: Pottery Barn.